SAMMISolutions/docs/doc_posts/_integrations-twitch/twitch.md

 We need to authorize SAMMI to interact with your Twitch account.

 1. In SAMMI click on **Twitch Connections** button.
-2. Click on **Open URL** which should open a new browser window and redirect you to Twitch to authorize SAMMI.
+2. Click on **Link Streamer Account** which should open a new browser window and redirect you to Twitch to authorize SAMMI.
 3. Press **Authorize** and wait to be redirected again to see `All good, you can go back to SAMMI now` message in your browser.
 4. Back in SAMMI you should now see your Twitch account in the list!